gradycooke/Games/README.md

 - Customizable upper limit for the random number
 - User-defined number of guesses allowed
 - Feedback for too-low or too-high guesses
-- Graceful handling of invalid inputs
+- Handling of invalid inputs
 - End-of-game feedback with the correct number revealed

 ---